BunnyWay/terraform-provider-bunnynet/docs/resources/storage_zone.md

 page_title: "bunnynet_storage_zone Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
   This resource manages a bunny.net storage zone.
-It is used to create and manage storage zones, which serve as containers for storing files and assets that can be delivered via bunny.net’s CDN.
+It is used to create and manage storage zones.
 ---

 # bunnynet_storage_zone (Resource)

 This resource manages a bunny.net storage zone.
-It is used to create and manage storage zones, which serve as containers for storing files and assets that can be delivered via bunny.net’s CDN.
+It is used to create and manage storage zones.

 ## Example Usage